Matthew 4

 1Then Jesus was led up into the wilderness by the Spirit to be tempted by the devil.
 2And having fasted forty days and forty nights, afterward He was hungry.

-3And the one tempting, having come to Him, said “If You are Son of God, speak, that these stones may become loaves of bread.”
+3And the one tempting, having come to Him, said, “If You are the Son of God, speak, that these stones might become loaves.”

-but by every word coming out of the mouth of God.’a
+but on every word coming out through the mouth of God.’

-5Then the devil takes Him to the holy city and sets Him upon the pinnacle of the temple, 6and says to him, “If You are Son of God, throw Yourself down.
+5Then the devil takes Him to the holy city, and he set Him on the pinnacle of the temple, 6and he says to Him, “If You are the Son of God, throw Yourself down.
 For it has been written:

-7Jesus said to him, “Again it has been written: ‘You shall not test the Lord your God.’c
+7Jesus said to him, “Again it has been written: ‘You shall not test the Lord your God.’

 8Again the devil takes Him to a mountain exceedingly high and shows to Him all the kingdoms of the world and their glory.
-9And he says to Him, “All these things I will give to You, if falling down, You will worship me.”
+9And he said to Him, “All these things I will give to You if, falling down, You worship me.”

-10Then Jesus says to him, “Get you away, Satan!
-For it has been written: ‘You shall worship the Lord your God, and Him alone shall you serve.’d
+10Then Jesus says to him, “Go away, Satan!
+For it has been written: ‘You shall worship the Lord your God, and Him only shall you serve.’

 11Then the devil leaves Him, and behold, angels came and were ministering to Him.